Please email referrals to admin@engagingminds.com.au

 Our Psychology Practice

 At Engaging Minds Clinical Psychology we are a team of expert clinical psychologists who can help make sense of whatever might be troubling you.
 We offer our skill, knowledge, curiosity and compassion to provide you with an experience that is comfortable but also helps you to grow in ways that are meaningful to you.
+We provide assessment and treatment to children, adolescents, adults and older adults.

 About Us